Work Capability Assessment: Outcomes

+Results

 The core WCA generated high volumes of 'fit for work' recommendations from its inception.
 As the reassessment programme gathered steam, the proportion disregarded by decision-makers grew: 8% of 'fit for work' recommendations were disregarded in 2012; this almost doubled to 15% in 2013 and then increased again in 2014 to 20%.

 With initial decisions, almost two-thirds of claimants were declared 'fit for work' by the DWP in 2009 and 2010.
 This dropped to around half once the reassessment programme got underway in 2011; by 2013, it was a third; by 2014, only a quarter of claimants were declared 'fit for work' by the DWP at the first stage of the decision-making process.

 DWP data for the first quarter of 2016 showed that 9% of WCAs carried out at that point in time were reassessments of old Incapacity Benefit claims, while 21% were reassessments of successful ESA claims and the remaining 70% were new assessments of fresh claims.
 The outcomes, before any reconsiderations or appeals, were: